matthewconnell/DataScienceCapstone/Slides/final_presentation.md

 ========================================================

- - The application has been built for speed.
+ - To make the app more responsive, file size had to be reduced.
-In the case of some n-gram searches, this will result some accuracy loss.
+ This will result in some accuracy loss.
-This is due to the file size limitations.

- - Only 20% of the data was sampled and of that, the least common n-gram combinations were dropped from the table.
+ - Only 20% of the data was sampled and of that, the least common n-gram combinations were dropped from the tables.
-Furthermore, the build is currently only available for the English language.
+Furthermore, the build is currently only available in English.

- - The next steps would be to add another language.
+ - One next step would be to add another language.
 Russian or German would be the best choices as the data has already been made available as part of this project.

  - I would also like to try adding 5-gram and 6-gram tables to the app to see how much that improves accuracy.